andreafuturi/DenoVitePreact/README.md

 Create Dynamic routes
 Create a hook to perform client side js easily maybe just a .js filed linked to the component (counter.js)

-## Getting Started

-1. Clone this repository.
-2. Install dependencies with `npm install`.
-3. Start the application on localhost with `npm start`.
-4. When ready build the client-side code with `npm run build`.
-5. Deploy to Deno deploy (might add a script in package.json in the future)

 Happy coding!